svanimpe/swift-blog/README.md

 If you've purchased a domain name and would like to use this domain for your app, follow these steps.

 First, go to the website of your registrar (the company where you've purchased the domain name) and find the page where you can configure the DNS records for your domain.
-Here, you need to add an **A-record** to point the domain at Bluemix's servers.
+Here, you need to add an **A-record** to point the domain at IBM's servers.
 The IP address you need to use depends on the region where your app is hosted:

 - **US-SOUTH**: 158.85.156.20 (secure.us-south.bluemix.net)
 - **EU-GB**: 5.10.124.142 (secure.eu-gb.bluemix.net)